 String description of strong interactions pre-dates QCD \cite{Veneziano}.
-The idea of describing color-flux tubes between quark-antiquark pairs was proposed in the 60s but it materialized as a string worldsheet theory only after the seminal works of `t Hooft \cite{thooft}, Polyakov \cite{Polyakov1}, Nambu \cite{Nambu1} and others.
-Today this idea has at least two incarnations: An {\em exact} string description of gauge theories as the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, and a low-energy {\em effective} theory of long strings, see for example \cite{Nambu2, LuscherWeisz1, LuscherWeisz2, Sundrum}.
-This latter approach is based on the fact that an open string breaks spacetime symmetry as ISO(3,1)$\to$ ISO(1,1)$\times$SO(2) hence string excitations in the transverse directions are described by 2 Nambu-Goldstone bosons $X^I$, $I=1,2$.
-For example, for a meson this effective string description arises from the color-electric flux between the quark and the anti-quark and is given by an action \be\lab{act} S_{\text{st}} = T \int dx^+dx^- \le( \6_+ X^I \6_- X^I + \cdots\ri)\, , \ee where $T$ is the string tension and we fixed the worldsheet symmetries in the {\em static} gauge \cite{Aharony:2013ipa}\footnote{See \cite{Polchinski:1991ax,Arvis:1983fp} for alternative quantization schemes.} where worldsheet coordinates are anchored to space-time coordinates $x$ and $t$.
-In this gauge, the worldsheet fields, e.g. the transverse Nambu-Goto bosons (and possibly other fields) become functions of $x^\pm$ providing an effective 2D conformal field theory (CFT) in the 2D spacetime spanned by $x^\pm$.
-Ellipsis in (\ref{act}) denote possible other terms such as $n\cdot \6 X^I A_I$ that describes the interaction of the hadron with a photon (with $n^{\pm}$ denoting vector normal to the string boundary), and higher derivative terms organized in inverse powers of the string length $L$, see \cite{Aharony:2013ipa} for a systematic account.
+The idea of describing color-flux tubes between quark-antiquark pairs was proposed in the 1960s but it materialized as a string worldsheet theory only after the seminal works of `t Hooft \cite{thooft}, Polyakov \cite{Polyakov1}, Nambu \cite{Nambu1} and others.
+Today this idea has at least two incarnations: An {\em exact} string description of gauge theories as the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}, and a low-energy {\em effective} theory of long strings; see, for example \cite{Nambu2, LuscherWeisz1, LuscherWeisz2, Sundrum}.
+This latter approach is based on the fact that an open string breaks space-time symmetry as ISO(3,1)$\to$ ISO(1,1)$\times$SO(2) hence string excitations in the transverse directions are described by two Nambu-Goldstone bosons $X^I$, $I=1,2$.
+For example, for a meson this effective string description arises from the color-electric flux between the quark and the antiquark and is given by an action \be\lab{act} S_{\text{st}} = T \int dx^+dx^- \le( \6_+ X^I \6_- X^I + \cdots\ri)\, . \ee Here $T$ denotes the string tension and we fixed the worldsheet symmetries in the {\em static} gauge \cite{Aharony:2013ipa}, where worldsheet coordinates are anchored to space-time coordinates $x$ and $t$ \footnote{See \cite{Polchinski:1991ax,Arvis:1983fp} for alternative quantization schemes.}.
+In this gauge, the worldsheet fields, e.g. the transverse Nambu-Goto bosons (and possibly other fields) become functions of $x^\pm$ providing an effective 2D conformal field theory (CFT) in the 2D space-time spanned by $x^\pm$.
+Ellipsis in (\ref{act}) denote possible other terms such as $n\cdot \6 X^I A_I$, which describes the interaction of the hadron with a photon (with $n^{\pm}$ denoting a vector normal to the string boundary), and higher derivative terms organized in inverse powers of the string length $L$; see \cite{Aharony:2013ipa} for a systematic account.